Best Things to do in Porto, Portugal in 3 days

 Taste port wine in one of the wine caves in Gaia

 You simply can’t go to Porto without tasting Port wine.
 The grapes grow and wine is produced exclusively in Douro Valley, then makes its way to the lodges in Vila Nova de Gaia.
-There are more than a dozen wine caves offering tours and tastings, ranging from very casual to more guided.
+There are more than a dozen wine caves offering tours and tastings, ranging from very casual to guided visits.
 Some of the popular ones are:

 • Taylor’s – offers self-guided tours and tasting of 2 port wines, that take place in a beautiful garden.